-3.13 If, during the course of the year, any Officer is granted sabbatical leave from teaching and related duties for a single semester, then one of the following alternatives must be chosen:
+3.13 If, during the course of the year, any Officer is granted sabbatical leave from teaching and related duties for a single semester or has to be absent from the University through maternity or paternity leave, then one of the following alternatives must be chosen:

 a.
 The officer shall resign from the Branch Executive, in which case the procedure in 3.12 for filling casual vacancies shall apply; or

 b.
 The Officer shall remain on the Branch Executive, but shall, for the period of the sabbatical, surrender facility time; in which case the Branch Committee shall have the power to elect, for the same period, an acting replacement (and any other acting replacements which this necessitates) from within the Branch Executive or Branch Committee.

 3.14 For Regional Committee delegate elections, Branch members have 2 more votes than the number of delegates (N) to which the Branch is entitled according to Regional Committee Standing Orders.
 The N candidates receiving the highest votes will be declared elected, and the 2 candidates with the next highest votes will be declared reserve delegates who may be called upon to act as substitute if an elected delegate is unable to attend the Regional Committee.

 3.15 Where an elected Congress delegate is unable to attend Congress or sector conferences, a substitute may be elected by a quorate general meeting.